 Telephones are an amazing tool.
 They have transformed our world by bringing us closer together, regardless of the distance.
-The list of use cases of telephones today is unimaginably big, but one could describe the impact of telephones by using the words of the amazing Chandler Bing from Friends.
+The list of telephone use cases today remains remarkably extensive.
+However, as technology continues to improve, we find more convenient communication methods that wouldn’t have been possible without phones.
+One of these technologies is VoIP.

 What is VoIP?

-VoIP stands for Voice-over-Internet Protocol, the technology that enables to make calls, send messages, and perform other tasks that you can do with a smartphone or a telephone - but over the Internet.
-In other words, you can use VoIP to make calls to any numbers by an Internet connection, all without extra charges, as VoIP systems, utilize broadband lines.
+VoIP stands for Voice-over-Internet Protocol, the technology that enables you to make calls, send messages, and perform other tasks that you can do with a smartphone or a telephone - but over the Internet.
+In other words, you can use VoIP to make calls to any number by an Internet connection, all without extra charges, as VoIP systems, utilize broadband lines.

 Essentially, VoIP means voice transmitted over a digital network.
 The first step here is the conversion from an analog signal to a digital signal, which is completed by an IP phone or an ATA (Analog Telephone Adapter).
-Next, the voice travels over the network - the Internet, that is - in the form of data packets to the receiver; this means that it undergoes conversion just like any other internet data.
+Next, the voice travels over the network - the Internet, that is - in the form of data packets to the receiver; this means that it undergoes conversion just like any other Internet data.

 However, the receiver doesn’t receive the voice message in the converted digital format, as it gets converted to an analog format and travels directly to the destination over a traditional circuit switch.
-As a result, this super quick series of conversions allow the message to be received by traditional telephones.
+As a result, this super quick series of conversions allows the message to be received by traditional telephones.

 With costs limited to typical monthly changes, using VoIP systems has become increasingly popular among businesses.
 The list of the most common features of these systems includes:

-- Outgoing and incoming phone calls
+1. Outgoing and incoming phone calls

-- Conference calling
+2. Conference calling

-- Call reporting and recording
+3. Call reporting and recording

-- Video conferencing
+4. Video conferencing

-- Online management of calls and messages
+5. Online management of calls and messages

-- Voicemail
+6. Voicemail

-- Call transfers, call waiting, and caller ID
+7. Call transfers, call waiting, and caller ID

-- Call monitoring and analytics tools.
+8. Call monitoring and analytics tools.

-Types of VoIP Systems
+Types of VoIP Phone Systems

 The following are the most common VoIP services, categorized technology-wise.
 The abbreviation PBX is used to describe Private Branch Exchange, which is essentially a private, multiline telephone system that operates with an organization and allows to share a certain number of external phone lines.